prisma/ent/README.md

 The [prisma-client V2](https://github.com/prisma/rfcs/blob/new-ts-client-rfc/text/0000-new-ts-client.md) first need to be released in order for this to work.

 Any feedback for design decisions though issues are well appreciated.
-Keep in mind though that a lot might change in the coming weeks.